mehulagg/gitlab/doc/api/usage_data.md

 ```

 ## UsageDataQueries API

+The UsageDataQueries API, associated with [Usage Ping](../development/usage_ping/index.md), is available only for
+the use of GitLab instance [Administrator](../user/permissions.md) users.

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/57016) in GitLab 13.11.
 > - [Deployed behind a feature flag](../user/feature_flags.md), disabled by default.